nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 # Context Switching

+When a CPU switches from executing one thread to executing another, the CPU needs to save
+- the local data,
+- program pointer etc. of the current thread, and load
+- the local data,
+- program pointer etc. of the next thread to execute.

+This switch is called a "context switch"

+The CPU switches from executing in the context of one thread to executing in the context of another.

 ```
 +-------------------+  +-------------------+  +-------------------+  +-------------------+
 | Process ID : 458  |  | Process ID : 5821|   | Process ID : 4585 |  | Process ID :33782 |